sh1fu-X/OpenCV-Basics/README.md

-## *** NOTE: The Notebook render issue is still a problem sometimes, to view the notebooks, please paste the URL in: [click here](https://nbviewer.org/)
+## *** NOTE: The Notebook render issue is still a problem sometimes.
+Please paste the URL in: [click here](https://nbviewer.org/) , incase the notebooks aren't rendering in here.
 ## OpenCV-Basics
 ## OpenCV Basics with Jupyter Notebooks